uriel0byte/offline-pod/README.md

 4. Highlight the tracks and click **Scan** on the top menu bar.
 This triggers acoustic fingerprinting to identify the audio waves against the central database.

 5. Review the matches in the right pane.
 Click the album to verify the cover art preview in the bottom right corner.
+Select the matched albums and click **Save**.

-6. Select the matched albums and click **Save**.
+6.  **For Failed Tracks (Left Pane):** If a file fails matching and remains under "Unclustered Files," highlight it and click **Cluster** then **Lookup** to force a text-based search.

-If a file fails acoustic matching, manually edit the tags or drag the file onto a manually searched database entry within the interface before saving.
+7.  **For Manual Fixes:** If it still fails, right-click the empty CD icon in the bottom right corner of Picard, choose **Change Front Cover**, select a manually downloaded JPEG/PNG image, and click **Save** directly from the left pane (files do not need to move to the right pane to be saved).

 ### 4. Wireless Target Deployment

 The transfer occurs entirely over the local network layer, bypassing Apple ecosystem software.